 I am a HUGE fan of decorating homes using feng shui.
-I use it in my own home and I always recommend it when helping others decorate their homes as well.
+There are so many simple ways to decorate your home using feng shui.
+I use feng shui in my own home, and I always recommend it when helping others decorate their homes as well.

 Feng shui helps energy flow freely throughout your home and when you incorporate elements of feng shui, your home will feel calm, relaxed and happy.
 Who doesn’t want that? 😉

 We’ll start in the Bedroom:

 - The bed should be placed against the farthest wall from the door.
 If that’s not feasible, placing it on a side wall is ok.
 There should be a clear view of the door.
 If the foot of the bed is directly in front of the door, place a chest or small sofa there to block the energy from escaping the room.
 Leave space on each side of the bed.

 - Symmetry works wonders for energy in a room, so having nightstands and lighting on each side of the bed creates a cozy, enveloping feeling.

 - The sofa should be placed against a wall farthest from where you enter the room.
 When seated, you should have a clear view of the entry.
 If you’re not able to place it against a solid wall, put a console table behind it and decorate it with tall accessories.
 No one feels secure having their backs to the door when seated, so if you must position your sofa this way, consider putting a mirror across from it, so you are able to see behind you.

 - Situate your seating so it is conducive to conversation.
 All chairs do not need to be against a wall or facing the TV.

 - To add to the welcoming feeling, be sure each seat has a place to rest a glass or book on.